Manja-030/techFlix-client/readme.md

 This is the client side application for this [API](https://github.com/Manja-030/movie-app).
 It showcases several movies.
 The user can get information about each movie and add movies to a list of favorites.

-# MyFlix Application

-This is the client side application for this [API](https://github.com/Manja-030/movie-app).
-It showcases several movies.
-The user can get information about each movie and add movies to a list of favorites.

 ## Key Features

 ### Main view